Skip to content

 We researched the best-selling and best-reviewed push up boards on Amazon UK rather than testing every single board ourselves over months.
 We weighed up the number and clarity of the colour-coded positions, the board material and weight rating, how comfortable and secure the handles are, what extras come in the box (bands, ropes, carry bags) and overall value.
 Prices and specs are correct at the time of writing and change often, so check the current listing before you buy.

 It suits anyone who wants a structured plan rather than a pile of slots.
-The box includes a 10 week workout calendar split into start-up, build and explosion phases, so beginners get told exactly what to do.
-The honest cons: it costs more than the no-name boards, the base version does not come with resistance bands, and the printed positions can look busy until you learn the colours.
-For a sturdy, well-thought-out board with a proper programme behind it, it is the safest pick here.
+The box includes a 12 week workout plan split into three phases, so beginners get told exactly what to do instead of guessing.
+The board is ABS, measures 64cm by 19.5cm by 2cm and comes with two handles, so it stores upright behind a door.
+The honest cons: it costs more than the no-name boards, there are no resistance bands in the box, and 12 positions will feel limiting if you specifically want the 20-plus slot boards.
+For a sturdy, well-thought-out board with a proper programme behind it, at around £18 it is the safest pick here.

 Check price on Amazon